muke5hy/oldBlog/content/article/2015-12-27-python-interview-questions-and-answer-with-links.md

 24. What do we mean when we say that a certain Lambda expression forms a closure?
 25. What is the difference between list and tuple?
 26. What will be the output of the following code?

+###Few excersise before you go for interview

+1. You have list 100 words, sort them.
+	* What if the list is in million
+	* How will you search/find a particular word.
+2.